atgenomix/deepvariant-on-spark/README.md

 # DeepVariant-on-spark

-deepvariant-on-spark is an analysis pipeline that ports deepvariant on Apache Spark for pipeline acceleration.
+DeepVariant-on-Spark is an analysis pipeline that ports DeepVariant on Apache Spark for pipeline acceleration.

 ## Why DeepVariant-on-Spark